Off-grid solar energy storage system with hybrid lithium iron phosphate (LFP) and lead-acid batteries in high mountains: a case report of Jiujiu Cabins in Taiwan: Future plan for the energy system

 To understand the energy status of the system, it is essential to be able to grasp the energy input and output.
 For input, please refer to the energy input line monitoring settings as shown in Table~\ref{tab:EMS_Input}; for output, please refer to the energy output line monitoring settings as shown in Table~\ref{tab:EMS_Output}.
+Several notes related to the software integration of the cloud system are listed in the appendix section.